 The inside of a human nerve cell is more negative than the outside by about −70 mV.
 When a nerve impulse propagates down an axon, the polarity reverses and the inside is more positive than the outside by +40 mV.
 This action potential lasts 2 ms and then the original resting potential is restored.
 All of this takes place in the space of about 6 nm, the thickness of the cell membrane.

-What is the magnitude and direction of the electric field (in V/m) across the membrane of a neuron during…
+What are the magnitude and direction of the electric field (in V/m) across the membrane of a neuron during…

 the resting phase

 How much work is done moving a single sodium ion (Na+) across the cell membrane of a neuron?
 State your answer in…

 What is the power of this microscopic event?

 millikan.txt The data in this file show the charge on an oil drop determined by Millikan during one particular run of his famous experiment (1911).
 What value for the elementary charge, e, can be deduced from this data?
 Show the work used to arrive at your answer.
 Source: Halliday, David & Robert Resnick.
 Physics: Parts 1&2.
 3rd Edition.
 New York: Wiley, 1978: 600.

 oil-drop.txt The data in the accompanying text file were adapted from a paper written by Robert Millikan in 1911.
 The first column gives the trial number, the second column gives the battery voltage, and the last two columns give the time for the oil drop to fall down and then rise up between the cross hairs on the observing window.
 The table below provides the additional data needed to complete this assignment.